appgardenstudios/hyaline/www/content/documentation-v1/explanation/extract.md

 In this example you can see documentation spread over multiple repositories and documentation sites.
 Hyaline can extract this documentation into a current [documentation data set](../reference/data-set.md) and make it available for use.

 This documentation data set can be used in many different ways.
-Documentation can be [merged](./merge.md) them together into a unified documentation set or used to [check](./check.md) and [audit](./audit.md) the extracted documentation.
+Documentation can be [merged](./merge.md) together into a unified documentation set or used to [check](./check.md) and [audit](./audit.md) the extracted documentation.
 It can also be used via an [MCP server](./mcp.md) or by the organization for a variety of other purposes.

 Each repository or documentation site is considered a documentation source, or source for short.
 All of the documentation in a source is crawled and extracted in a single pass, and then tagged and enhanced with additional metadata.
 Hyaline supports a number of different crawlers and extractors to make sure you can get all of your documentation extracted and available for use.